KatFrank267/AWS-FUNDAMENTAL-reSTART-JOURNEY/README.md

 -  Knowledge Consolidation: To solidify my understanding of AWS core services and cloud concepts by documenting my learning in my own words.
 -  Portfolio Development: To create a public portfolio that demonstrates my initiative, structured learning process, and technical documentation skills to potential employers.
 -  Tool Proficiency: To enhance my practical experience with essential developer tools

+ **📜Certification at a Glance**

+Name: AWS Certified Cloud Practitioner (CLF-C02)

+Level: Foundational / Entry-Level

+Purpose: To validate a broad understanding of cloud concepts and the AWS platform.

+Focus Areas: Cloud economics, core AWS services, global infrastructure, security and compliance, and billing and pricing models.

+Audience: Perfect for individuals in technical, managerial, sales, or purchasing roles who interact with the AWS Cloud.